Whispering Wings Butterfly Experience

 In April, Spring Break Camp provides two days of activities with an emphasis on connections to the natural world, animals, art and having fun!
 Hours are 10 a.m. - 3p.m.
 Camp prices are $65 per camper for members of Brookgreen and $80 for non-members.
 Space is limited and registration is required by calling (843) 235-6049.
 Click here for dates and more information.

-Eggstravaganza in Wonderland - Member-Only Event
+Eggstravaganza in Wonderland - Member-Only Event -SOLD OUT

 Saturday, April 19